-3. From the right-hand Explorer, right-click the video file to retrieve, then select Instances.

-The Instances window opens.

-- 4. Select the instance to retrieve and click Retrieve partial file. - 5.
-Set the Start and End times to select the time sequence to retrieve. - 6.
-Select the Same as input check box if you want the Start timecode of the retrieved file to be the same as the Start timecode of the original archived file.
+- 3. From the right-hand Explorer, right-click the video file to be retrieved, then select Instances.
+The Instances window opens. - 4.
+Select the instance to be retrieved and click Retrieve partial file. - 5.
+Set the Start and End time to select the time sequence that you want to retrieve. - 6.
+Select the Same as input check box to make the Start timecode of the retrieved file the same as the Start timecode of the original, archived file.